 Prehistoric granite boulders and tranquil Australian bush landscape.
+Enjoying nature is one idea of what to do in Stanthorpe and the Granite Belt.

 At Alure Stanthorpe, rolling pasture is surrounded by prehistoric granite boulders and a tranquil Australian bush landscape.
 This is high country with big open skies.
 Stunning scenery and the smell of fresh air are guaranteed.